mtanaka1117/enshu/README.md

 ```

 ### Downloading Datasets, Energy Traces, and Saved Results
 The datasets, energy traces, and existing results are too large to comfortably fit in the Github repository.
 You can download this information from [this Google Drive folder](https://drive.google.com/drive/folders/1BrXn-Spc3GwbSmZu-xI5mLefBqNQ8vMa?usp=sharing).
-Upon downloading, extract the ZIP files and move each inside the `adaptiveleak` folder.
-By the end of this step, you should have three folders: `adaptiveleak/datasets`, `adaptiveleak/saved_models`, `adaptiveleak/traces`.
+Upon downloading each resource, extract the ZIP files.
+The enclosed directories should be placed at the following locations.

+1. `datasets.zip` -> `adaptiveleak/datasets`
+2. `saved_models.zip` -> `adaptiveleak/saved_models`
+3. `traces.zip` -> `adaptiveleak/traces`
+4. `msp_results.zip` -> `adaptiveleak/device/results`

+**The exact locations are important, as the code looks for directories in these places.** As a note, the `msp_results` are large (`~3GB`) because they contain raw energy traces over time.
+If you do not have enough disk space, then you can omit downloading the MSP results.
+This directory contains logs from the MSP430 device and is not required to run either the simulator or the MSP430 implementation.

 ### Naming
 There are three naming conventions in the code repository that differ from the paper.
 First, in the code, the `AGE` encoding system is called `group`.
 Second, the `Linear` policy in the paper is called the adaptive `heuristic` policy in the code.
 Finally, in the codebase, the `Activity` dataset is called `uci_har`, 'Characters` is called `trajectories`, and `Password` is called `haptics`.